We delve into the origins and characteristics of German and provide information on where expats can learn the official language of Austria.

 Learn German online

 Whether you learn German in Austria or before you arrive, there are plenty of online courses that can help.
-These are useful because they can be done at your convenience.
-Some of the most popular companies that offer online German courses are Babbel, Berlitz, Goethe Institute, and Deutschakademie.
+These are useful because they can be done at your convenience and many offer 1-to1 tuition.
+Online German course providers include:

 Here are some more websites and useful online resources to help you learn more about German, the official language of Austria: